 Get creative with your on-page real estate and find new ways to appeal with your various audiences.

 Using your independent website to market your meeting space allows you to include more unique and in-depth content than any other channel online.
-The ability to update your website in real time lets you quickly add exclusive promotions, target different audiences, and a publish as many helpful pdfs as you see fit.
+The ability to update your website in real-time lets you quickly add exclusive promotions, target different audiences, and publish as many helpful pdfs as you see fit.
 Are you looking to book more trade shows, pharmaceutical groups, or technology conferences?
-The flexibility of your independent website lets you publish all the niche content you want to attract new and qualified business.
+The flexibility of your independent website lets you publish all the niche content you want to attract new and qualified businesses.

 Generate Highly Qualified Leads

 With more robust content, a customizable image strategy, stronger calls to action, and the ability to target specific audiences, your independent website guarantees extremely qualified leads for your sales team.
 By providing the right people with stellar user experience, the inquiries generated by your independent website will yield a higher percentage of proposals, site visits, and bookings than any other channel in your arsenal.

 By providing detailed information, incorporating accurate and enticing photography, and conveying the unique personality of your sales team, your independent website sets realistic expectations for prospective groups.
 Informing your audience about what your team can and cannot accommodate ensures that you will receive qualified leads and reduce the amount of time and energy spent on pursuing out-of-scope inquiries.

 Additionally, your niche content tells your audiences what kind of groups you want to book.
 Combining detailed information about specific event types with highly-relevant photography will demonstrate expertise and experience to your ideal customer.
 Once a prospective group submits a qualified RFP through your independent website, your awesome sales team can seamlessly transform the qualified inquiry into an actualized sale.